Honors Discovery Seminars Course Descriptions

 Monday, 11:15 AM - 12:05 PM

-The purpose of this seminar is to develop an understanding of how town planning across New England guides the future development and prosperity of communities, ensures an improved quality of life and protects the environment.
-It will begin with a discussion of the evolution of planning practice in New England from the time of the Puritans to the present.
-It will then explain how planning functions today and why it has taken on significant importance at the local level.
-It will then address the functional areas of the field and how they are applied in practice.
-Finally, the class will reflect on the importance of planning in an ideological context as new issues emerge.
+The purpose of this seminar is to develop an understanding of how town planners across New England help to guide the future prosperity of communities, ensure an improved quality of life and protect the environment.
+It will begin with a discussion of the evolution of planning in the New England region from the time of the Puritans to the present.
+It will then explain how town planning functions today and why it is taking on increasing importance.
+The course will then address the functional areas of the field and how they are applied in practice.
+Finally, the class will reflect on the place and importance of planning in an American political and ideological context and for the future.

 Instructor: John Mullin